Stormwater Utility Information

 All the identified projects in this management plan would qualify for stormwater utility funds to implement.
 Cost likely would range from a few thousand dollar upwards of hundreds of thousands of dollars per project or more.

-The City understands that the amount of money collected will not cover ALL of the needs, but the Stormwater Utility is being planned to balance those needs with the fiscal burden to the residents.
+The City of Columbus understands that the amount of money collected will not cover ALL of the needs, but the Stormwater Utility is being planned to balance those needs with the fiscal burden to the residents.